Gem activated problem for default gems

 Matz, How do you think about this feature?

-Updated by rhenium (Kazuki Yamaguchi) over 1 year ago
+Updated by rhenium (Kazuki Yamaguchi) about 3 years ago

 hsbt (Hiroshi SHIBATA) wrote: